About the Tax Clinic

 Attorney Jonathan Decatorsmith, a full-time clinical professor and instructor at the law school since 2000, supervises the Tax Clinic.
 In addition, he teaches courses on federal tax practice and procedure, international business transactions, estates and trusts, tax fraud, and other topics.
 Prior to joining the Law Offices of Chicago-Kent, Decatorsmith was a senior trial attorney and internal instructor with the Internal Revenue Service for 11 years.
 He has tried more than 35 cases before the United States Tax Court, and previously served as an adjunct professor at DePaul University and the University of Minnesota.

-Ni Sha generally serves as the Legal Assistant to the Clinic, primarily overseeing its pro bono services and coordinating our community outreach activities.
+Ni Sha generally serves as a Staff Attorney for the Tax Practice, primarily overseeing its pro bono services and coordinating our community outreach activities.
 An attorney for more than 12 years in Beijing, China, Ni brings to the practice experience in business transactions, civil litigation, and client relations.
 She previously served as an intern with the clinic, received her LL.M. degree with highest honors from the Chicago-Kent College of Law in 2011, and is a member of the New York State Bar.

 What We Believe